awsdocs/aws-javascript-developer-guide-v2/setting-region.md

 ## Using a Shared Config File<a name="setting-region-config-file"></a>

 Much like the shared credentials file lets you store credentials for use by the SDK, you can keep your region and other configuration settings in a shared file named `config` that is used by SDKs\.
-The SDK for JavaScript automatically searches for a `config` file when it loads\.
+If the `AWS_SDK_LOAD_CONFIG` environment variable has been set to a truthy value, the SDK for JavaScript automatically searches for a `config` file when it loads\.
 Where you save the `config` file depends on your operating system:
 + Linux, macOS, or Unix users: `~/.aws/config`
 + Windows users: `C:\Users\USER_NAME\.aws\config`